willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 Unfortunately at the same time I did TNF, Aaron developed a very nasty knee problem that prevented him running for weeks.
-While thankfully he's slowly easing back into running he had to withdraw &mdash; and I was the logical substitute &mdash; I was trained for the distance (I'd eased off a little after TNF but otherwise fighting fit) and keen to join the team.
+While thankfully he's slowly easing back into running he had to withdraw, and I was the logical substitute &mdash; I was trained for the distance (I'd eased off a little after TNF but otherwise fighting fit) and keen to join the team.

 Over the last few weeks of training, I too managed to pick up a knee niggle.
-I took a few days off running and went to see a physio, who told me that it would be tough even with a good knee, but that he'd strap it, recommend some rolling and stretching exercises and could go back to running.
-He suggested I might want my strapping changed before the race, but as I could barely get up the step onto the train when the strapping was first on as it was so tight, I figured I'd just use the slightly less tight strapping.
+I took a few days off running and went to see a physio, who told me that it would be tough even with a good knee, but that he'd strap it, recommend some rolling and stretching exercises, and I could go back to running.
+He suggested I might want my strapping changed before the race, but as I could barely get up the step onto the train when the strapping was first on as it was so tight, I figured I'd just keep the strapping I had.

 So, I was strapped, trained, prepared for the course and ready to go.
 And at 5pm on the day before the race, they changed the course.
 Rather than a nice gentle 20km followed by some tough hills and then a really tough last 50km, we were to do the last 50km as an out and back.
 Double trouble.
+Additionally, the route change added an extra 3km to make it 99km in total.

 Due to a bush fire on the route we were taking, the organisers nearly had to cancel the race &mdash; apparently at 3pm on the day before the race, there was no race.
 By 5pm they had worked with the Rural Fire Service, police, State Emergency Service to agree on a safe course.

-Some frantic rescheduling of pickup times occured, but by 9pm I was fully packed, prepared, and ready for bed, at which point I had a great sleep until about 2:30am (before a 4:10am alarm call) and then tossed and turned trying to get to the right temperature and having vivid dreams that it was 7am and I'd
+Some frantic rescheduling of pickup times occurred, but by 9pm I was fully packed, prepared, and ready for bed, at which point I had a great sleep until about 2:30am (before a 4:10am alarm call) and then tossed and turned trying to get to the right temperature and having vivid dreams that it was 7am and I'd